597

 3

-Submit the necessary documents to formalise your enrolment.
+Submit the required documents to formalise your enrollment.

-Scholarships and Grants
+Scholarships and financial aid

 We want to help you.
-If you choose to study at Universidad Europea, you will have the opportunity to apply for a wide range of UE and official scholarships.
+If you want to study at the Universidad Europea, you will have at your disposal a wide selection of own and official scholarships.

 Credit recognition and transfers

 You don’t have to stick with something you don’t like.
 That’s why we’ve designed specific plans for credit recognition and transfers.
-Request your online credit recognition review, transfer your academic file and start studying at Universidad Europea.

 This program is taught entirely in English by an international faculty.
 Almost half of the students who take this course are from outside Spain.
 If you decide to, you can study a second language during the degree.
 You can study abroad in the third or fourth year of your studies and, in the fourth year, you will take part in an obligatory exchange at a top international university including: London School of Economics, Pace University in New York or McGill University (Canada).